Updated: October 16, 2020 at 8:45AM

 You will receive a response from the Office of Institutional Equity (OIE) within one business day after you submit your form.
 The OIE team is well versed in handling accommodations and will contact you directly.
 In a collaborative, interactive process, the OIE team member will discuss with you possible accommodations.
 We note that this interactive process may allow us to learn things that we will choose to implement across the university, thus benefiting the entire campus community.
 Depending on the nature of the accommodation under consideration, your department chair, dean, or supervisor may be consulted to determine whether an accommodation would present an undue hardship to the University.
 At no point in time will your medical information be shared beyond the OIE team.
 The decision on whether and what accommodations will be approved rests with OIE.
 Unless you specify otherwise, the accommodations will be communicated by OIE to facilities/operations and your department chair/dean/supervisor as relevant.

-As we prepare for the fall semester, the University is committed to doing everything reasonable to keep you and your loved ones safe and healthy.
+The University is committed to doing everything reasonable to keep you and your loved ones safe and healthy.
 We will need your cooperation.
-Again, if you seek a further accommodation due to COVID-related risks, please submit your request as soon as possible, ideally by June 26, to enable OIE to review your concerns, discuss possible solutions, and render a decision quickly.
+Again, if you seek a further accommodation due to COVID-related risks, submit your request as soon as possible to enable OIE to review your concerns, discuss possible solutions, and render a decision quickly.